Today’s goal: to get acquainted with using the tidymodels packages for model training and model evaluation.

 be used to fit the model, along with any arguments specific to that

-estimation, i.e. it is not yet fitting the model to the data.
+to conduct the estimation, i.e. it is not yet fitting the model

 function.